SalesforceLabs/react.force.datacontainer/README.md

-# react.force.datacontainer: Data Components for React Native
+# Data Components for React Native

 DataContainer components are designed to simplify Salesforce REST API usage with React Native apps.
 Developers can retrieve data with Salesforce REST API using declarative JSX markup.